COSC3020/fibonacci-invariants-kbuss26/README.md

 summing the last two elements in the invariant, assuming the array contains at least two elements (n > 1, where n represents the invariant's upper bound: `[0,n]`).

-Therefore, I see a good invariant for `fib()` to be the correct Fibonacci sequence from 0 to n - 1, n > 1.
+Therefore, I see a good invariant for `fib()` to be the temporary array to be the correct Fibonacci sequence from 0 to n - 1, n > 1.